 Located within the designer environs of the historic adobe motel El Rey Court, La Reina is a popular watering hole that serves coffee in the AM and signature cocktails in the PM.
 Named one of the Top 9 Mezcal Bars in the U.S. by Thrillist, it isn’t hard to figure out what the specialty of the house is.
-Touring acts are an almost continuous presence on Wednesday nights, playing everything from soul shaking blues and alternative folk, to a Southwest country and everything in between.
+Touring acts are an almost continuous presence on Wednesday and Sunday nights, playing everything from soul shaking blues and alternative folk, to a Southwest country and everything in between.
 Emulating the countercultural art scene of the 60s and 70s, the minimalist interiors make it seem much more spacious than it actually is, but when the music is right, it can be one of the best places in town for a casual, cozy evening.

 The astounding multiverse of Meow Wolf includes a dreamy music venue inside the “House of Eternal Return.”
 The space may be intimate, but the setting is mind-bending, a stage placed deep inside the interactive installation created by a artist collective that’s become world-famous.
 Named one of the best small-music venues in the country by Yelp in 2017, Meow Wolf has drawn eclectic performers from around the world.
 No two concerts are alike, and musicians and bands enjoy playing in this fantastical venue as much as crowds enjoy listening to them.
 It’s a spellbinding experience, just like exploring Meow Wolf.